microsoft/TypeChat/site/src/docs/python/basic-usage.md

 Though note that these are unstable.

-Regardless, of how you decide to construct your model, it is important to avoid committing credentials directly in source.
+Regardless of how you decide to construct your model, it is important to avoid committing credentials directly in source.
 One way to make this work between production and development environments is to use a `.env` file in development, and specify that `.env` in your `.gitignore`.
 You can use a library like [`python-dotenv`](https://pypi.org/project/python-dotenv/) to help load these up.